-The Search option on the Create Restore Job - Choose Saveset page allows you to find specific files or data items without opening a saveset or browsing through its contents.
+The Search option on the Create Restore Job - Choose Saveset page allows you to find specific files or data items without opening any savesets or browsing through their contents.
 You can use filenames or regular expressions to find the data items that you want to restore.